 Scope: These standards apply to initial rates and subsequent filings to increase premium rate schedules for individual long-term care insurance.
-Any product advertised, marketed or offered as long-term care insurance shall be subject to these standards when only issue age rate schedules are available.
+Any product advertised, marketed or offered as long-term care insurance shall be subject to these standards when modified rate schedules are filed for use and permitted as posted on the Interstate Insurance Product Regulation Commission web site.
 Long-term care insurance shall provide benefits for one or more of the following: nursing home care, assisted living care or home health care and adult day care.
-These standards apply to all policies, riders, endorsements and amendments subject to the Core Standard for Individual Long-Term Care Insurance Policies adopted by the Interstate Insurance Product Regulation Commission.
+These standards apply to all policies, riders, endorsements and amendments subject to the Core Standards for Individual Long-Term Care Insurance Policies adopted by the Interstate Insurance Product Regulation Commission.